Awful/Awful.app/README.md

     3. In Terminal, install less: `npm install less -g` (prepend `sudo` to avoid permissions errors).
     4. Now build the Xcode project and the CSS files will be regenerated.

+Awful uses an App Group to communicate and share data with the Smilie Keyboard.
+Unfortunately, App Group identifiers must be unique, so I can't simply set it up and have everything work.
+By default, Awful builds without an App Group configured, which means that the Smilie Keyboard won't be able to download new smilies, remember recent smilies, or store favourite smilies.
+If you like, you can create an App Group in your iOS Developer account, then simply place the identifier in a file called `app-group` in the root of the repository.
+After a build and run, full keyboard functionality should be yours.

 There are unit tests for the HTML scraping, to help us find problems when markup changes, running continuously via [Travis CI][].

 [![Build Status](https://travis-ci.org/Awful/Awful.app.png)](https://travis-ci.org/Awful/Awful.app)